Table of contents

 It’s crucial to plan your content in advance if your business is season-dependent.
 For example, you’re selling air coolers in a country where it gets cold in the winter.
 By analyzing relevant historical search trends, you can predict the peaks and troughs and use this information to create content to overlap with the rise in demand.

 For example, to get ready for the Christmas season, you should start preparing 2-3 months prior.
-Same goes for your already-existing content – you can start optimizing it a couple of months before the peak.
+With enough time on your hand, you can even create awesome graphics that are relevant to your content by using the different brush packs for procreate.

 Although Google owns Youtube, it doesn’t mean that trending searches are the same across both platforms.
 Hence, generating content topics exclusively for YouTube would be a smart idea.